LiteObject/Local-AI/MODEL_FORMATS_AND_TYPES.md

 - **Bakllava** - Good at describing what's in photos
 - **Moondream** - Lightweight image understanding

-**Beginner tip:** Start with Llama 3.1 - it's good at everything and most popular.
+**Beginner tip:** Start with Llama 3.2:3b or Qwen 2.5:7b - they're efficient and very capable.

 ## Which Format Should I Choose?